coolmule0/JLPT-N5-N1-Japanese-Vocabulary-Anki/README.md

 `python createAnkiDeck.py -v` will create various `.apkg` files ready for import.
 These files can be imported directly into Anki without constructing decks or models beforehand.
 If running this command then the remainder of this file can be skipped as the deck will be set up correctly.

+## Importing Into Anki using a .apkg
+Running `createAnkiDeck.py` results in a .apkg file being generated in the `output` folder.
+The apkg file is an anki-specific format that contains all the deck and flashcard information already baked in.
+Import the file into Anki according to the instructions for your client.
+Usually something like an "import file" button.
+Done! :)

-## Importing Into Anki
+## Importing Into Anki using a csv

-After running the script, as described above, there should now be a `generated` folder, and optionally a `audio` folder if the `--type extended` argument was used.
+After running the script, as described above, there should now be a `output` folder, and optionally a `audio` folder if the `--type extended` argument was used with a csv for each deck.
 Each csv file can be imported into Anki to create its own deck.

 However, the decks can be combined together into a more complete master deck.